mirna1983/Global-Student-Diversity-Insights/README.md

 ## Contributors

-Contributors to the "Global Student Diversity Insights" project include Mirna Philip, Parisa Kamizi, and Arya Shahbaz.
+Contributors to the "Global Student Diversity Insights" project include Mirna Philip, Parisa Kamizi, and Arya Shahbazi.

 ## Methods Used